What does my baby look like in week 10?

 The first scan can be an emotional experience as you will see your baby for the first time.

-- Can see if you're having more than one baby
+- man see if you're having more than one baby

 Flying, dying your hair and sex during pregnancy?
-We reveal the truth behind 10 of the most misunderstood pregnancy myths.
-Hint: a little nookie will do you no harm.
+Find the answers behind 10 of the most misunderstood pregnancy myths.

 Discover the 10 most common pregnancy myths.